Avuncular DNA Tests (Aunt or Uncle)

 How accurate are avuncular DNA tests?

 Every one of us is unique.
 This uniqueness comes from our genetic code, which we have inherited equally from our biological mother and biological father.
-All siblings will share common genetic markers with each other which they have inherited from their biological parents.
 If we analyse the samples of possible aunts or uncles to a child, we would expect to find these common maternal or paternal genetic markers which can in turn be used to determine if individuals are related.

 How do I get the best results?

-Relationship testing can be a life-changing event and we would urge that before ordering a test you think carefully about the potential outcomes and have considered if testing will be in the best interests of those involved.
+Relationship DNA testing can be a life-changing event and we would recommend that before ordering a test you think carefully about the potential outcomes and have considered if testing will be in the best interests of those involved.

 Please note that this at-home test is for personal information only - this means that the results will not be accepted in UK courts by the Child Maintenance Service or any other legal body.